 Since 2013, the GOBI community has been serviced by a Secretariat, provided by Seascape Consultants Ltd with financial support from the German government.
 The Secretariat is currently funded via the International Climate Initiative.
 GOBI is coordinated by Professor David Johnson, with support from science coordinator Prof. Philip Weaver.
 Dr Vikki Gunn leads the GOBI Secretariat team, with support from Dr Christopher Barrio Frojan.
 Further oversight and guidance is provided by Prof. Henning von Nordheim from the German Federal Agency for Nature Conservation (BfN).
 To coordinate its activities with those of other organisations, GOBI is guided by an Advisory Board and a Scientific Steering Committee.

-The GOBI Advisory Board comprises representatives from the Convention on Biological Diversity, the Food and Agriculture Organisation, the Global Environment Facility, the International Maritime Organisation, the Intergovernmental Oceanographic Commission of UNESCO, the International Seabed Authority, the UN Development Programme, the UN Environment Programme and, as an observer, the Division for Ocean Affairs and the Law of the Sea of the United Nations Office of Legal Affairs.
+The GOBI Advisory Board comprises representatives from the Convention on Biological Diversity, the Convention on the Conservation of Migratory Species of Wild Animals, the Food and Agriculture Organisation, the Global Environment Facility, the International Maritime Organisation, the Intergovernmental Oceanographic Commission of UNESCO, the International Seabed Authority, the UN Development Programme, the UN Environment Programme and, as an observer, the Division for Ocean Affairs and the Law of the Sea of the United Nations Office of Legal Affairs.

 The GOBI Scientific Steering Committee comprises a team of international scientists from our partner organisations who ensure the fulfilment of GOBI’s objectives.